Wydawnictwo Avia Artis - ebooki

 -

-“Children of the Frost” is a book by Jack London, an American novelist.
+“Love of Life & Other Stories” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Children of the Frost is a series of short stories by Jack London about Alaska and the Eskimo people.
-An underlying theme in some stories is
+Love of Life & Other Stories is a series of short stories by Jack London.
+It consists of eight moving and thrilling stories su-

 - ePub + Mobi 12 pkt